By Amy Rutherford

 Hello again, everyone!
 Thanks so much for joining me for my second guest blog here on JBY.
 Let’s jump right in and discuss the toxic nutritional belief:

 “Food makes me fat/food is my enemy”

-However, feeling stressed day-in and day-out is very unhealthy and leads to what we’ve already discussed: decreased digestion and assimilation, increased insulin and cortisol--more fat storing and less muscle building.
+However, feeling stressed day-in and day-out is very unhealthy and leads to what we’ve already discussed: decreased digestion and assimilation, increased insulin and cortisol--more fat storing and less muscle building c# sqlite download.
 In addition, our food can stay in our systems for a much longer period of time than our bodies are designed for.

 Please experiment with listening to your body during meals.
 Take a few deep breaths before eating to calm yourself (especially if you have the toxic belief that food is your enemy).
 Really take notice of the food before you and enjoy it in its entirety: its aroma and color and, of course, taste.
 Light a candle.
 Eat outside.
 Listen to slow, relaxing music.
 Enjoy the people you might be sharing your meal with.
 Enjoy being alive and being able to provide yourself with a delicious meal.